Archives#

 Archives are extracted with path traversal protection.
 Every member is validated before extraction: absolute paths, .. components, symlinks escaping the target directory, and special file types (device nodes, FIFOs) are all rejected.
 On Python 3.12+ the filter="data" parameter provides additional defense-in-depth.

-When --bundle is used, package hashes are verified against the lockfile’s SHA256 entries both at archive creation and at extraction.
-Packages without a SHA256 entry in the lockfile produce a warning and are not verified.
+When --bundle is used, package hashes are verified against the lockfile’s SHA256 entries at archive creation and before receipt-verified cache priming.
+Packages without a SHA256 entry in the lockfile are rejected instead of being copied into the conda package cache.

 Trust model for bundled archives#